 - Wall-mounted shelf: Acts as a mini coffee table without eating floor space.

-Keep a basket with cards, a Bluetooth speaker, and a candle.
-Boom—instant vibe.
+Keep a basket nearby with cards, a small speaker, and a candle for an instant cozy-night setup.

 9. Add Personality With Art and Soft Decor